GOP Sen. Roy Blunt of Missouri won't seek reelection in 2022 - WTMJ

 Associated Press

-JEFFERSON CITY, Mo.
-(AP) — Republican Sen. Roy Blunt of Missouri will not seek a third term in the U.S. Senate, he said Monday in a surprise announcement.
+COLUMBIA, Mo.
+(AP) — Republican Sen. Roy Blunt of Missouri in a surprise announcement Monday said he will not seek a third term in the U.S. Senate, leaving the seat open for a deep bench of young, ambitious potential GOP candidates.

 Blunt, who turned 71 in January, was widely expected to seek a third term in 2022.
 Before election to the Senate he served seven terms in the U.S. House.
 He also served two terms as Missouri’s secretary of state from 1985 to 1993.